What is it?

 - Torque 108 Nm @ 6 300 r/min

 - Weight 265 kg (wet, ready to ride)

 - Fuel capacity 20 litres

-- Warranty and servicing Two-year unlimited km warranty with a two-year AA roadside assistance plan
+- Warranty and servicing Two-year unlimited km warranty with two-year AA roadside assist

 - Price R109 500